Your private key is only stored locally and protected with many layers of security.

 Web3 Browser that allows you to interact with decentralized applications (DApp) directly from the app.

 Ethereum is a public, open-source, peer-to-peer network of virtual machines.
 It is a blockchain-based distributed computing platform and operating system featuring smart contract functionality.
 In other words, it is a decentralized supercomputer that anyone can use.
 Ethereum is most frequently used to track the ownership of digital currencies like Ether and ERC20 tokens.
 But it also supports a wide range of decentralized applications (dApps).
+A few ethereum wallet options are available with Trust Wallet starting off as an ethereum wallet but has since evolved its offering of storage capabilities and has since become a multi coin wallet which is capable of storing ethereum ERC20 coins and other cryptocurrencies as well.

 The Ethereum blockchain is similar to Bitcoin, but its programming language enables developers to write programmable code, called smart contracts.